 …giving them new foods and watching half of it end up on the floor…or with the dog.

-…being excited about their future, and yours with them in it.
+…being excited about their future.

 …rare nights out without them where you love your freedom (Wine!
 Conversation!
 A real sit down meal!) but still obsessively check the nest cam.